raresh30/tictactoe/README.md

 ```
 gcc -o main main.c
 ```
-Now you can run the program with the command:
+Now you can run the program using the command:
 ```
 ./main
 ```